Why register multiple domains?

 Show instead of telling.
 If it would take a thousand words to explain something, showing it is better.
 This is especially true of product shots and video demonstrations.
 Use them to create an impact.

 Use quality stock images.
 With stock images, you can save yourself time and get high-quality images at a fraction of the cost of a professional photographer.
+Be mobile-ready

 positive user experience on mobile.
 Whether you design your own website or hire a designer to do it for you, make sure your small business website looks and performs as well on smartphones and tablets as it does on desktop computers.

 Back to top 5.
 Get your website found

 Congratulations!
 You’ve already accomplished the first rule of thumb for getting your website found when you take your small business online — creating relevant content.
 The type of content that will resonate with your target customer.

 Enter search engine optimization, fondly known as SEO.